heavyfront/Tomato-Entity-Drawer/README.md

 ![img_1.png](img_1.png)

-You can also use debugging on entities without display using the TomatoContextObject object.
+You can also use debugging on entities without view object, using the TomatoContextObject object.
 Just enter entity ID and press get entity button.

 ![img_2.png](img_2.png)